pennupgrade/couverture/README.md

 Build the game as normal, but ensure that the `DISABLESTEAMWORKS` compilation symbol is defined (see below).

 ## Steam Release
 Remove the `DISABLESTEAMWORKS` compilation symbol.
 This is done by going to `Edit>Project Settings>Player>Settings For Windows, Mac, Linux>Other Settings>Script Compilation>Scripting Define Symbols` in the Unity Editor and removing the entry that says `DISABLESTEAMWORKS`.
-Build the game as normal.
+Then, build the game as normal.

 ## Sound Effects
 List of links to sounds used for sound effects: